sourcegraph/about/content/blogposts/2022/new-search-ranking.md

 published: true
 ---

-When I joined Sourcegraph just eight weeks ago, I made [various predictions and proclamations](https://about.sourcegraph.com/blog/introducing-steve-yegge) about how we were going to revolutionize scalable code search, navigation, and understanding with Sourcegraph’s Code Intelligence Platform (CIP).
+When I joined Sourcegraph just eight weeks ago, I made [various predictions and proclamations](https://about.sourcegraph.com/blog/introducing-steve-yegge) about how we were going to revolutionize scalable code search, navigation, and understanding with Sourcegraph’s code intelligence platform (CIP).
 Today we’re releasing our first big steps on that path.

 Every day, more code is written, more code complexity piles up, and more people write their first line of code.